Bill ‘The Godfather’ Lark – Lark Distillery

 There’s also a growing whisky bar trend throughout Tasmania.
 You can enjoy a dram at the Tasmanian House of Whisky on Bruny Island, and in Hobart there’s the Salamanca Whisky Bar, Society, and Lark Bar on Hobart’s waterfront and in Launceston there’s Henry’s Bar and Restaurant.

-Lock in the dates for Tasmanian Whisky Week 2018 (Monday 13 – Sunday 19 August) for events held in Tasmanian distilleries, bars, barns, stables, restaurants and hotels.
+The annual Tasmanian Whisky Week is a series of events held in Tasmanian distilleries, bars, barns, stables, restaurants and hotels.
 Distilleries will open their doors to host behind-the-scenes tours to meet the distillers in person, provide access to unreleased whiskies, and offer dining opportunities where distilleries (both old and new) will recount the successes, challenges and events that have shaped who they are today.
-Book early, Tasmanian Whisky Week promises to be a feast of memorable Tasmanian whisky events that will stay with you long after the final dram.